algovista-collab/Deep-Learning-Specialization/Improving-DNN-Hyperparameter-Tuning-Regularization-Optimization/Week 3/Batch_Normalization.md

 | **SELU** | Deep MLPs (Dense only) | LeCun Normal | No Batch Norm needed (Self-norms) |
 | **GELU** | Transformers / NLP | He Normal | State-of-the-art accuracy |
 | **ELU** | General Deep Nets | He Normal | Faster convergence than ReLU |

+Swish is probably a better default for more complex tasks, and you can even try parametrized Swish with a learnable β parameter for the most complex tasks.
+Mish may give you slightly better results, but it requires a bit more compute.
+If you care a lot about runtime latency, then you may prefer leaky ReLU, or parametrized leaky ReLU for more complex tasks.
+For deep MLPs, give SELU a try, but make sure to respect the constraints listed earlier.
+If you have spare time and computing power, you can use cross-validation to evaluate other activation functions as well.